Garlic Mustard Pull

 About the Event

-This Garlic Mustard Pull event is open to anyone who either wants to help cull the invasive species or take it home with them to try in a recipe.
+Who: This event is open to anyone who either wants to help cull the invasive species or take it home with them to try in a recipe.
+The event is led by our veteran garlic mustard warrior, Ruth Alliband.

 What can I do with garlic mustard?